dfki-ric-underactuated-lab/dfki-quad/README.md

     ros2 run solver_experiments solver_experiments
     ```

-    > **Note:** The test script will run all combinations of MPC solvers, WBC solvers, condensing levels, etc. For each combination it first runs the standing and then the trot experiment.
+    > **Note:** The test script will run all experiments (i.e. combinations of MPC solvers, WBC solvers, condensing levels, etc.).
+For each experiment it first runs the standing and then the trot scenario.
+    If a single experiment fails (*the terminal might show errors etc.*), the script will after a while automatically restart the experiment and mark the old one as failed, it will repeat this as often as specified above.

     > **Note:** If the test script is stopped manually or crashes a subprocess (leg driver or controller) might still be running.
 In that case it is important to manually kill that processes or just **restart the docker container**.
 * Move the [ws/src/solver_experiments/results](ws/src/solver_experiments/results) folder to a new location (another empty folder), the location.
 The folder should be also renamed with the following pattern, such that it can be later imported into the plotting script: `<target_platform>-N<precition_horizon>-<experiment_name_tag>`